Aniruddh-0701/Python_Programming_Notes/.ipynb_checkpoints/README-checkpoint.md

 For short notes refer, [Cheat Sheet](Cheat_sheet.pdf)

 ### Sequence of notes:
+All the outputs are to be tested by using print statement.
+If print statements are not given, please use print statement in your code(s).

 <ol>
     <li> <a href = 'Installing_and_Using_Python.md'>Installing and Using Python</a> </li>
     <li> <a href = 'Introduction_to_Python_Programming.ipynb'>Introduction to Python programming</a> </li>